CRIME

 THE SECRET LIFE OF FEASTS

-Your next power dinner or soiree may have more in
+Your next power dinner or soiree may have more in common with a decadent medieval banquet or politically strategic White house dinner than you ever imagined.

 Asia Tatler magazine